Warm glass: Slumping

 Slumped glass is heated to the temperature at which the glass softens and begins to deform.
 It may either bend along a single curvature or, if heated sufficiently, may become elastic enough to stretch and curve to follow a compound curvature, such as a bowl.
+For COE 90 and 96 glass slumping occurs at 1150-1250°F (621–676°C).

 Mould slumping

 Mould slumping begins with a sheet of flat glass placed above a ceramic mould.
 When heated, the glass slumps into the mould under its own weight.

 These moulds are usually commercially made and are offered in a range of standard shapes and sizes: bowls, trays etc. For custom pieces, a glass worker may also make a specialised or temporary mould as a one-off.

 To avoid trapped air, the mould is perforated with a small vent hole.
 The hot glass otherwise forms a good seal with the lip of the mould and an air bubble is trapped.
 Such a trapped bubble often causes problems - when cooling this air may contract to form a partial vacuum that is enough to break the glass.
 As the glass is not heated enough to become liquid, this air cannot escape as bubbles and so venting is required.

 Kiln wash or ZYP Coatings' Boron Nitride Aerosol Lubricoat is used beforehand, to prevent the glass sticking to the mould.